The first thing you’ll notice about my son is his love for doors.

 Most people find it odd.
-Most therapists suspect the need for intervention.
+Most therapists assume the need for intervention.
 Many silently wonder if we, the parents, reinforced the behavior by not putting a stop to it long ago.

-This post is intended to illustrate how accepting a child’s fixation is not a form of laziness on the part of the parent, but a form of recognition.
-Further, I share how to hone those fixations to the child’s benefit.
+This post is intended to illustrate how accepting a child’s ‘fixation”* is not a form of laziness on the part of the parent but a form of recognition.
+Further, I share how to look at “fixations” as passions instead and embrace them!

 According to Dictionary.com, fixations are defined as “a preoccupation with one subject, issue, etc.; obsession”.
 The medical/therapeutic term for fixation is “to perseverate.”
-Children with special needs are known to have these intense preoccupations as a means of self-soothing since the objects or repetitive behaviors are familiar to them.
+Neurodivergent and disabled children are known to have intense preoccupations as a means of self-soothing since the objects or repetitive behaviors are familiar to them.

-- visual (ex: staring at lights or objects moving in a circular motion)
+- Visual (e.g., staring at lights or objects moving in a circular motion)

-When we first discovered that our son had a fascination for doors, I was excited because it not only indicated that he showed a preference for something, but that he actually noticed that doors exist!
+When we first discovered that our son had a fascination for doors, I was excited because it indicated that he had a preference for something.

 As a mother, I was thrilled that he was able to focus on one task, and as I teacher, I was ecstatic that he was able to generalize the skill of opening/closing (sometimes very complex types of knobs) to any door he encountered.

-I didn’t see the fixation as a negative.
+I didn’t see the “fixation” as a negative.
 I immediately saw the potential for this interest.
-While behavioral therapists want to eliminate the obsession to have the child conform to societal norms, I questioned its presence in my son’s brain in the first place.
+While behavioral therapists want to eliminate the “obsession” to have the child conform to societal norms, I questioned its presence in my son’s mind in the first place.